 Bird profile: With an estimated population of only 20 pairs, Sulu Hornbill is one of the rare Philippine birds that now face imminent extinction.
 It is endemic to the three islands of Sulu archipelago namely Jolo, Tawi-Tawi, and Sanga Sanga.
 These birds feature a black casque and bill, white long tail, blackish skin, and dark green upperparts.

 Bird profile: Also known as Rufous-headed Hornbill, this forest-dwelling bird from Panay got its name from the wrinkled bony crest above its bill known as casque.
 Male hornbills have characteristically reddish-brown head, neck, and upper breast.
-The rest of its feathers are blackish while its upper parts feature a glossy green color.
+Its upper parts feature a glossy green color while the rest of its feathers are blackish.

 Fruit-bearing trees are their natural habitat, destruction of which have decreased their population tremendously.
-Visayan wrinkled hornbills also have very slow reproduction cycle which, combined with habitat loss, eventually led them to the list of critically endangered birds.
+Visayan wrinkled hornbills also have very slow reproduction cycle which, combined with habitat loss, have eventually put them on the list of critically endangered birds.

 Interesting fact: Visayan wrinkled hornbills live in small and noisy groups.
 They also have a unique ability to apply a “makeup” on their bills.
 They do this with the help of a gland at the base of their tails which they stimulate to apply orange or red-yellow stains on their bills.

 Interesting fact: Philippine cockatoos are usually found in lowland or mangrove forests.
-They occasionally fly on forest edge and high mountain sides to search for food.
+They occasionally fly on the forest edge and high mountainsides to search for food.
 Outside breeding seasons, Philippine cockatoos are often seen in flocks as they hunt for crops such as corn.

 Interesting fact: Philippine eagles are one of the most responsible parents in the avian world.
 They listen and respond to the cries of their hatchlings who are dependent on their parents for several months.
 They build their nests on the highest parts of the forest trees, approximately 30 meters off the ground.